Countries may restrict travel or bring in rules at short notice. Check with your travel company or airline for changes.

 - have 2 blank pages for your visa, if needed

-Your passport should be valid for at least 30 days beyond your intended date of exit from South Africa, in line with South African immigration regulations.
-However, some immigration officials still request that a passport should have at least 6 months validity on the date of entry to South Africa.
-To avoid problems at the airport on arrival, you’re advised to ensure your passport is valid for six months.
+Some immigration officials still request that a passport should have at least 6 months validity on the date of entry to South Africa.
+To avoid problems at the airport on arrival, you can ensure your passport is valid for six months.

 For more information on visas, contact the South African High Commission.

 There are special requirements for travelling to South Africa with children under 18, and for unaccompanied children entering South Africa.
 The South African Department of Home Affairs has more information.

 At least 8 weeks before your trip, check the vaccinations and vaccination certificates you may need on TravelHealthPro.